RikuKunMS2/moonlight-ios-vision/README.md

 * How do I right click?: You press and hold on the trackpad for more than half a second and it will right click, both magic trackpad and eye clicking will do the same thing
 * Why does my cursor snap to where I'm looking: I have no idea, this is an OS level thing that I don't think we have control over, oh boy I sure wish I could adjust the snapping delay though ha!

-## What isn’t working:
-* Right clicking is broken because I am working on a new version

 ## New Planned Features
-* Better magic trackpad support for right clicking + more
+* Better magic trackpad support for right clicking + more options for adjusting click to hold etc
 * Microphone forwarding via VBAN to Voicemeter on windows

 # Donations